All Episodes

 They were protesting in Washington, and he referred to them in that very derogatory term for Tea Partiers.

-Chris, are you sort of being the candy crowley of this situation?
+Chris, are you sort of being the candy Crowley of this situation?

 I've got the transcript.

-Yeah, I'm gonna have to be.
+Yeah, I'm going to have to.

-I got it right here in writing.
+I've got it right here in writing.

-He referred to them as that, and and you could l he if if that man from Chicago is still listening, he could look it up on Political Punch ABC News, he could look it up on Atlantic Wire.
+And if that man from Chicago is still listening, he could look it up on Political Punch ABC News.

-Yeah, the reason I don't I too easy I don't want to get confrontational because you know it's not my show, it's Russia's show.
+I don't want to get confrontational because, you know, it's not my show.

-And my aim when I come here is honestly it's not my right to be rude or confrontational or hang up.
+And my aim when I come here is, honestly, it's not my right to be rude or confrontational or hang up.

-I mean you hear idiots all the time.
+I mean, you hear idiots all the time.

-And I I don't want to wait till he's gone and call him an idiot.
+I don't want to wait till he's gone and call him an idiot.

 Oh, well, why not?